-Advice will be sought from the Behaviour Support Service for children who have behavioural concerns.
-Where a behavioural incident warrants exclusion, schools have a duty to inform this service.
+Advice will be sought from the Educational Phycology Service for children who have behavioural concerns.

 12. Evaluating the success of provision

 In order to make consistent continuous progress in relation to SEN provision the school encourages feedback from staff, parents and pupils throughout the year.
 This is done in the form of an annual parent and pupil questionnaire, discussion and through progress meetings with parents.